 Fraternal Exaltation close up of the art of the card

 In 2014, Drew Tucker created an original art for Richard Garfield and his fiancée Koni Kim.
-Apparently a card was made out of it.
+A card was made out of it.
 The card was inserted into the marriage invitation, it is not known at the moment of how many of them were sent and how many sheets were printed.

 Richard Garfield married Koni Garfield on August 29, 2015 in Kirkland, Washington, United States.